Why Dark Eye Circle Treatments DON’T Work

-In my practice as an aesthetic doctor, I’d say that dark eye circle treatments are probably the most commonly mistreated condition – and the difference between a proper treatment and misdiagnosed one is speed.
+In my practice as an aesthetic doctor, I’d say that dark eye circle treatments are probably the most commonly mistreated condition.
+The difference between a proper treatment and misdiagnosed one is speed.

 Bad treatments don’t mean they don’t reduce the dark circles.
 However, you’d end up waiting longer and usually spending more (because more dark eye circle treatment material is used than necessary)

 A study in South-East Asian patients (1) showed the common causes to be: blood vessel congestion (most common), eyelid pigmentation and lastly a shadowing effect.
 Up to 80% of dark eye circles were a combination of blood vessel congestion in addition to another cause.